vorce/forvillelser/posts/2020-05-08T17:05:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 ### Handling the webhook request

-To do this we obviously need a http server and... an app to parse the json, pick out the tag, and then trigger the second step.
+To handle the request we need a HTTP server and... something to parse the json, pick out the tag, and then trigger the second step.

 There are a bunch of available software that's made to do exactly this.
 The problem I encountered while looking at some of those apps is that none of them are Invented Here.
 Nah just kidding.
 The problem is that they are all quite generic, so you have to learn how to configure, deploy, test, and operate them.
 And some of them require runtimes (like Python 2, or Ruby), which I do not want to install.
 I was seriously considering writing my first golang program to do the job.
 In a super tailored, specific and minimal way (I don't need to handle any webhook, just the one from dockerhub).
-But again, it would require a http server, a new entry in my nginx config etc.
+But again, it would require a HTTP server, a new entry in my nginx config etc.

-I already have a http server!
-And an app that handles incoming http requests - my own webapp.
+I already have a HTTP server!
+And an app that handles incoming HTTP requests - my own webapp.
 Why not add a route for the webhook request there?
 Well we are then coupling the app to dockerhub which doesn't make a lot of sense.
 I decided that in this case it seems worth it.

 On to the next problem then.
-If the webhook handler is running inside a docker container, how can I communicate to the outside host?
-And how do I tell swarm to update?
+How can I communicate to the outside host and tell it to update when the webhook handler is running inside docker?

 ### Talking to docker inside docker